 AI recruiting in practice

-Early adopters of AI-driven recruiting software (2017) reported the cost per candidate screen reduced by 75% and staff turnover by 35%, indicating the positive effects of the means to process large volumes of data effectively and arrive at insights that make intelligent hiring decisions.
+Early adopters of AI-driven recruiting software report that the cost per candidate screen, and staff turnover has been reduced, indicating the positive effects of processing large volumes of data effectively in order to make intelligent hiring decisions.

 Effects continue to be positive.
-The recent LinkedIn Global Hiring Trends reported recruiters and hiring managers worldwide agreed AI is a disrupter and is helping in the following key areas:
+Global Hiring Trends reported recruiters and hiring managers worldwide agreed AI is a disrupter and is helping in the following key areas: